codeword7/alpha-blog/README.md

-This is simple web application that is built with Ruby on Rails Framework.
+This is blog simple web application that is built with Ruby on Rails Framework.